PlumpMath/cycling-bio/README.md

 ## Usage

 All the source code is in `src/versal-gadget/core.cljs`.
-Project compilation is performaned by `project.clj`.
+Project compilation is performed by `project.clj`.

 ### Bugs